GK Chronicle GK Chronicle

 Medieval History / Regional Dynasties

-The founders of Vijayanagara empire were two brothers Harihara and Bukka Raya of Sangama Dynasty.
-It was also known as Karnata Empire and was established in 1336 on the banks of River Tungabhadra.
-Harihara I was first the king.
+Vijayanagara empire was also known as Karnata Empire that was established in 1336 on the banks of River Tungabhadra.
+Harihara I was first the king of this empire.
 Four dynasties ruled over Vijayanagar kingdom.
 By 1565, the glory of the kingdom almost came to an end.
 The capital of Vijayanagara was the city itself (it is now the modern Hampi).

 Dynasties of Vijayanagara Empire